aindilis/gourmet-formalog-standalone/GourmetReference.md

 Gourmet is built on a modular architecture that allows for easy expansion and integration with other systems.
 Key components include:

-- Core Planning Engine: Prolog-based constraint solver for meal plan generation
+- Core Planning Engine: Prolog-based PDDL planner for meal plan generation
 - Data Layer: Manages interactions with various food and recipe databases
 - User Interface: Web-based frontend for user interactions
 - AI Module: Handles machine learning tasks for personalization and recipe analysis